Mid-Atlantic Numerical Analysis Day

 Sponsors

-Sponsored and supported by the Department of Mathematics, the College of Science and Technology, the Graduate School, and the Center for Computational Mathematics and Modeling, Temple University.
+Sponsored and supported by the Department of Mathematics, the College of Science and Technology, the Graduate School, the Center for Computational Mathematics and Modeling, Temple University, and the Simons Foundation.

 Previous Years